TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

 +++++++++++++++

 The ``beaker.session.secret`` key of the ``base_config`` object contains the secret used to store user sessions.
-Pylons automatically generates a random secret for you when you create a project.
+TurboGears automatically generates a random secret for you when you create a project.
 If an attacker gets his hands on this key, he will be able to forge a valid session an use your application at though he was logged in.
 In the